Eye Space Lighting

 When this renderer first loads, the shading indicates that the light source is positioned above the torus:

-However, when you rotate just the torus so that it flips over, the shading suggests that the light source is below the torus, even though the light source's yellow orb hasn't moved.
+However, when we rotate just the torus so that it flips over, the shading suggests that the light source is below the torus, even though the light source's yellow orb hasn't moved.

 The problem is these lines in the fragment shader: